Asherman's Syndrome - How Does It Affect Female Fertility?

 Asherman's Syndrome, also known as intrauterine adhesions, is a condition in which scar tissue forms inside the uterine cavity.
 This scar tissue can cause the walls of the uterus to stick together, leading to a variety of symptoms, including female infertility, irregular or absent menstrual periods, and recurrent miscarriages.
 Asherman syndrome can be caused by uterine surgeries such as dilation and curettage (D&C), cesarean sections, or myomectomy, as well as infections or inflammation of the uterus.

 Women with Asherman's Syndrome may experience symptoms such as reduced menstrual flow, pelvic pain, and recurrent abortion.
 The presence of intrauterine adhesions can also impact fertility by interfering with the implantation of a fertilized egg, obstructing the fallopian tubes, or preventing the proper development of the endometrium.
+What causes Asherman's syndrome?
+It can result from various factors including surgical procedures on the uterus, infections, or severe inflammation.

 What Are the Symptoms of Asherman Syndrome?